How Working Remotely Is Shaping Our Workforce

-In the last few weeks, there has been a staggering amount of changes in what one might call their “normal” workplace and workforces.
+In the last few weeks, there has been a staggering amount of changes in what one might call their “normal” workplace and workforce.
 Most everyone is working remotely and demonstrating that things that were once considered necessities for doing business aren’t really necessary anymore.

 Technology is the key arbitrator in this recent shift, with a company’s use and integration of various ones defining how they’ll be able to conduct themselves and, ultimately, how successful they will be.
 With this in mind, let’s look at a few ways that technology is affecting, and may affect your workplace.